 Occupational health in the time of coronavirus

-With the focus now on returning to the work, there’s a danger that organisations may either not provide adequately for the health and wellbeing of their staff and risk potential prosecution, or adopt inappropriate or unreliable measures to help employees back to work safely.
-Our returning to the workplace guide, and toolkit produced jointly with the Society of Occupational Medicine, Mind, Acas, Business in the Community, are to help employers manage this phase.
+With the focus now on returning to the workplace, there’s a danger that organisations may either not provide adequately for the health and wellbeing of their staff and risk potential prosecution, or adopt inappropriate or unreliable measures to help employees back to work safely.
 OH professionals are ideally placed to support organisations during the COVID-19 pandemic by making quick risk assessments to help identify an organisation’s needs to ensure ongoing workplace health and safety.
+The Society of Occupational Medicine (SOM), CIPD and other organisations have produced an advice leaflet for employees on recovering from Long COVID and returning to work.
+SOM has also produced a range of return to work toolkits.

 There’s more on how employers should be dealing with the crisis in our Responding to the coronavirus hub.